Laravel for business applications: why we chose it and what we have learned

 Structured logging with context (user ID, request ID, tenant ID) rounds out the operational foundation.
 When a customer reports that their order vanished, structured logs let us trace the exact sequence of events: who accessed the record, which background job processed it, and whether a webhook from the payment provider triggered a status change.

 These operational patterns also define what ongoing maintenance looks like in practice.
-Laravel follows a predictable annual release cycle with semantic versioning: a new major version each year, with 12 months of bug fixes and 24 months of security patches for each release.
-Upgrading between versions requires effort, but Laravel provides detailed upgrade guides and the scope of breaking changes is well-documented.
-We handle framework upgrades, dependency updates, PHP version migrations, and security patching as part of routine application maintenance.
-The total cost of ownership across a Laravel application's lifetime is lower than any alternative we have operated, and the upgrade path is the primary reason.
+Laravel follows a predictable annual release cycle with semantic versioning.
+Each year brings a new major version, with 12 months of bug fixes and 24 months of security patches per release.
+Upgrading between versions takes effort, but Laravel provides detailed upgrade guides and the scope of breaking changes is well-documented.

 Working with a Laravel development company in the UK

-Our custom web applications follow the patterns described on this page because they are the patterns we have learned, broken, and refined across many production systems.
-That includes building new applications from scratch, and it includes inheriting existing Laravel codebases from previous agencies or freelancers.
-Code rescue is a significant part of what we do: auditing an existing application, identifying the structural problems (fat controllers, missing tests, no queue infrastructure, hardcoded configuration), and incrementally refactoring it into something maintainable without a full rewrite.
+Our custom web applications follow the patterns described on this page, because these are the patterns we have learned, broken, and refined across many production systems.
+Our Laravel development services cover building new applications from scratch and inheriting existing Laravel codebases from previous agencies or freelancers.

-We also work with businesses evaluating whether custom development is the right path at all.
+We also work with businesses weighing up whether custom development is the right path at all.
 Sometimes a well-chosen SaaS product is the better answer.
 The build vs buy decision depends on how central the process is to your competitive advantage, how much you need to control the data, and what the ongoing maintenance cost looks like over five to ten years.
 We will tell you honestly which side of that line your project falls on.

 Next steps